Probate Q&A Series

 1. Surviving spouse

-2. Next of kin in order of intestate succession (children, grandchildren, parents, siblings, etc.)
+4. Next of kin in order of intestate succession

 When a higher-priority person, such as the mother, refuses to serve, she may file a Renunciation of Right to Qualify for Letters (form AOC-E-200).
-If she does not file, the clerk can still bypass her if she is unwilling, unsuitable, or unavailable.
+If she does not file, the clerk can still pass over her if she is disqualified or fails to apply, and may appoint another qualified person in the statutory order.
 See N.C.
 Gen. Stat. § 28A-4-2.

 Hypothetical Example